Financial Literacy: The Life Skill Schools Don't Teach

 1. The Debt Snowball

-Focus on the smallest balance first.
-Pay it off to get a psychological "win", then roll that money to the next smallest debt.
+Target the smallest loan first.
+Clear it off to get that "Yes, I did it!" feeling, then use that EMI money to attack the next smallest loan.

 2. The Debt Avalanche

-Focus on the highest interest rate first (usually credit cards).
-Saves the most money over time.
+Target the loan with the highest interest rate first (usually credit cards).
+This saves you the most money in the long run.

 Your CIBIL Score

-Scores above 750 allow you to negotiate lower interest rates on home loans.
+A score above 750 gives you bargaining power for lower interest rates on Home Loans.

 How to Improve It

-Even a single delay can drop your score significantly.
+Even a single late payment can crash your score.

-Keep credit card usage below 30% of your limit.
+Don't max out your card.
+Keep usage below 30% of your limit.

-Don't apply for too many loans or cards at once.
+Don't apply for too many loans or cards at the same time.

 Part 5: Investment Basics—How to Grow Wealth

-Saving is storing money; investing is growing it.
-In India, inflation is ~6%.
-If you keep ₹1 Lakh in a locker, next year it will buy only ₹94,000 worth of goods.
-You must invest to beat inflation.
+Saving is just storing money; investing is growing it.
+In India, inflation is around 6%.
+If you keep ₹1 Lakh in a cupboard, next year it will only buy goods worth ₹94,000.
+Money kept idle loses value.
+You must invest to beat price rise.

 The Magic of Compounding (Rule of 72)

-Compound interest is "interest on interest."
-The Rule of 72 estimates how long it takes to double your money.
-Divide 72 by your interest rate:
+Compound interest is basically "interest on interest."
+The Rule of 72 is a quick hack to know when your money will double.
+Just divide 72 by your interest rate:

 Asset Classes: Where to Park Your Money